Nakhchivan (city): Music and media

 The regional channels Nakhchivan TV and now-defunct Kanal 35, and newspaper Sharg Gapisi are headquartered in the city.

 Sports

 Araz Naxçivan one of the top futsal clubs in the European futsal arena and regularly participates in UEFA Futsal Cup.

-Nakhchivan had one professional football team, Araz-Naxçıvan, which competed in the top-flight of Azerbaijani football, the Azerbaijan Premier League.
+Nakhchivan has one professional football team, Araz-Naxçıvan, which currently competes in the top-flight of Azerbaijani football, the Azerbaijan Premier League.

 In 2014, the city hosted Masters Weightlifting World Cup.

 Festivals

 Nakhchivan is known for its "Goyja" fruit, sort of a cherry-plum, and hosts a traditional Goyja festival at the Nakhchivangala Historical-Architectural Museum Complex.
 Products made from goyja—jam, compote (drink), pickles, dried, lavasha (bread) – are shown at the festival.

 Another festival organized annually in Nakhchivan is associated with kata (kətə) – flat pie with greens, which is made with shomu (wild spinach), mixed greens, desert candle, pumpkin, asphodel, nettle, bean or lentil in a dough wrapped in the shape of an envelope and cooked in a tandir.
 Kata festival is aimed to show and promote the preparation manner of various types of the kata specific to different regions of NAR.
 The festival is held at the Historical-Architectural Museum Complex "Nakhchivangala" in April.